BKWLD/tram/README.md

 var tram = window.tram;
 var tram = $.tram;

 // Let's start with an element.
-Tram can accept direct DOM nodes
+Tram can accept direct DOM nodes,
-// and jQuery wrapped elements. var element = $('.passenger');
+// jQuery sets of objects, and arrays of elements. var element = $('.passenger');
 var element = document.querySelector('.passenger');

-// When you're ready to transition an element, you must first wrap
+// Before you add a transition to an element, you must first wrap it
-// your element using the tram() method.
-This stores an instance of
+// with the tram() method.
+This stores a Tram class instance in the
-// the 'Tram' class in element data, used for auto-stop and other state. tram(element);
+// element data, which is used for auto-stop and other state. tram(element);

 // You may optionally save a reference to this instance, which may help
-// performance for large groups of elements. var myTram = tram(element);
+// performance for a large group of elements. var myTram = tram(element);

-// Time to define a transition for your element(s).
-For CSS3 users,
+// Each property must now be defined using the add() method.
+// This should feel very familiar to CSS3 transition shorthand:
-// this syntax may look familiar. tram(element).add('opacity 500ms ease-out');
+// 'property-name duration easing-function delay' tram(element).add('opacity 500ms ease-out');

-// Now that a transition is defined, it is stored in element data.
+// Once a transition is defined, it is stored in element data.
-// You may override settings later, for example: tram(element).add('opacity 2s'); // changed the duration to 2 seconds
+// You may override settings later, for example: tram(element).add('opacity 2s'); // changed duration to 2 seconds

+// To begin a transition on your element, the start() method is used.
+// When start is called, it will look for matching property names
-// Time to animate your element.
-This is done using the start() method. tram(element).start({ opacity: 0.5 });
+// and begin animating using the supported mode. tram(element).start({ opacity: 0.5 });

 // If you'd like to listen for the transition end event, use then().
-// Note that all of Tram's methods are chainable. tram(element)
+// Note that all of Tram's wrapper methods are chainable. tram(element)
   .start({ opacity: 0.5 })
   .then(function () { console.log('done!') });